SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 - **docker-compose.local.yml**: This file is intended for local environments and contains the specific configurations needed to run the application and the database on the development machine.
 It is used when working on the local machine and when launching the application along with the database and other services in an isolated and controlled environment, within Docker containers.
 To do this, the following command is used: *docker-compose -f docker/docker-compose.local.yml up -d*
 In this file, the configuration for the web service builds the image directly from the Dockerfile located in docker/Dockerfile, and the database (db) uses the mysql:9.2 image.
 Additionally, environment variables are defined to connect the web application to the database.
 - **docker-compose.prod.yml**: This file is intended for production environments and, therefore, contains specific configurations for deploying the application in a real and stable environment, such as on servers or in cloud machines.
-It is used when deploying the application in a production environment with the command: *docker-compose -f docker/docker-compose.prod.yml up -d* n this case, the web service uses the image granlobo2004/swappy:1.0.0, which we have previously uploaded to Docker Hub.
+It is used when deploying the application in a production environment with the command: *docker-compose -f docker/docker-compose.prod.yml up -d*
+In this case, the web service uses the image granlobo2004/swappy:1.0.0, which we have previously uploaded to Docker Hub.
 Environment variables necessary for connecting to the database are also set, and the platform linux/amd64 is defined for the container architecture.
 Additionally, the db service uses the mysql:9.2 image and establishes additional configurations like environment variables for the user and the database.

 The command specified for both files is responsible for launching the defined containers (the web application and the database) in the corresponding file, but in the background, allowing you to continue working in the same terminal without having to wait for the container to finish executing.

+If you want to remove any of the containers, you can run one of the following commands:
+- *docker rm -f $(docker ps -aq)*: removes all running or stopped containers
+- *docker rmi -f $(docker images -aq)*: deletes all Docker images
+- *docker volume prune -f*: cleans up unused volumes

 Additionally, to publish the Docker Compose file to Docker Hub, we have created a script called *docker/publish-compose.sh*, which uses the following commands: docker login